chuckorde/veracode-python/README.md

 # Veracode SDK / API

 This is a work in progress.
-It currently only supports the [Results API](https://help.veracode.com/reader/LMv_dtSHyb7iIxAQznC~9w/WgCXPStuSb3isrDrHlmV9Q).
+It currently only supports the [Results API](https://help.veracode.com/reader/LMv_dtSHyb7iIxAQznC~9w/WgCXPStuSb3isrDrHlmV9Q) and partial support for the [Upload API](https://help.veracode.com/reader/LMv_dtSHyb7iIxAQznC~9w/qUW0fV37Fd~NHav8afNqMg).
 New modules will be added as time permits.

-Test, and a proper setup comming soon.
-For now read the source, or use your tab key 🤪.
+Tests and a proper setup comming soon.
+For now read the docs, source, or use your tab key 🤪.

 ## Install